 Claims Filed Against Another Driver’s Insurance Policy

 If you are in a car accident and the other driver is at fault, you’ll file an insurance claim with the at-fault driver’s insurance company.
 Although this doesn’t happen often, it may turn out that the other driver’s insurance does not completely cover your expenses.
 If this happens, your options are as follows:

 - File a claim with your own insurance company.
 Your policy may be able to cover the additional expenses, especially if you have underinsured motorist coverage.

 - File a lawsuit against the at-fault driver or another responsible party.
-If you have large expenses resulting from an accident that aren’t covered by the other driver’s insurance, you may work with a lawyer to sue the at-fault driver or another party who may have been liable for the accident, such as car accidents caused by road construction conditions with poor signage or inefficient barriers — in which case you may be able to name the city where the accident occurred in a lawsuit.
+If you have large expenses resulting from an accident that aren’t covered by the other driver’s insurance, you can work with a lawyer to sue the at-fault driver or another party who may have been liable for the accident (e.g., the city or road construction company for poor signage or inefficient barriers).